paddy01/rancid-git/README.md

 ## Description ##

 This will actually pull the latest release from https://github.com/haussli/rancid build it and install it.
-Adoptations has been done to make it easier to manage outside the docker instance but some things has to done inside the instance to make it work!
+Adaptations has been done to make it easier to manage outside the docker instance but some things has to done inside the instance to make it work!

 ## Build/Pull ##